mizael-anthony/mizael-anthony/README.md

 With over <strong>3 years</strong> in software development, I combine <strong>analytical thinking, precision, and strategy</strong> to deliver high-quality solutions.

-🚀 I help startups, SMEs, and entrepreneurs build <strong>scalable web applications and robust APIs</strong> using <strong>Django, FastAPI, Ruby on Rails, and Next.js</strong>, with a strong focus on maintainable architecture, testing, and cloud deployment.
+🚀 I help startups, SMEs, and entrepreneurs build <strong>scalable web applications and robust APIs</strong> using <strong>Python, Ruby on Rails and ReactJS</strong>, with a strong focus on maintainable architecture, testing, and cloud deployment.

 🌱 Currently exploring <strong>Machine Learning</strong> to create smarter, AI-driven applications.